LEARN to Master Camera Manual Mode

 Turn the camera dial to letter “M” to select the Manual Mode.

 There are other settings like White Balance and Picture Style.
-You can set the White Balance to Auto or you can set a particular white balance.
+You can set the White Balance to Auto or set any white balance.
 If you are shooting outdoors in the daytime you can choose daylight white balance.

 Camera metering can be set according to the lighting conditions.
 I use Evaluative metering, 90 per cent of the time.